Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Discussion

 Several theoretical results were required to derive this \textit{conjugate multivariate distribution} (CM), and to develop its use for Bayesian inference of dependent data from the natural exponential family.
 The later is facilitated through the introduction of the latent CM (LCM) model.
 In particular, we show that full conditional distributions are of the same form of a conditional distribution of a CM random vector, and provide a way to simulate from this conditional distribution.
 Relationships between the LCM and the LGP also provide motivation for the use of the LCM.
 In particular, the latent Gaussian process (LGP) is a special case of the LCM.
 Furthermore, many types of LCMs can be well approximated by a LGP, by specifying certain parameters of a LCM to be ``large.''
 This result shows that the LCM is not only computationally easier to implement, but is also more flexible than a LGPs.

-Empirical exploration of the Poisson, binomial, and negative binomial special cases were performed through simulations studies and through an analysis of period estimates made available by the US Census Bureau's American Community Survey (ACS).
-These examples indicate very small out-of-sample error when using LCM for prediction, and show gains in predictive performance over the LGP.
-Additionally, the LCM model is applicable for extremely large datasets (in the simulation study we implemented the LCM on a simulated dataset of size 1,000,000), while the LGP can be extremely difficult to implement in high dimensions.
-In the real data analysis section we predict the number of individuals within a household over the US city of Tallahassee Florida, and obtain very precise estimates (in terms of hold-out error).
-The predictions were very accurate even though $11/216 \approx 6\%$ of the hold-out dataset consisted of zero counts, which is known to cause difficulties in an LGP \citep{zeroinflated}.
+Empirical exploration of the Poisson, binomial, Bernoulli, and negative binomial special cases were performed through simulations studies and through {analyses of several datasets from a variety of disciplines.} These examples indicate very small out-of-sample error when using LCM for prediction, and show gains in predictive performance over the LGP.
+Additionally, the LCM model is applicable for large datasets {(in the application we implemented the LCM on a MODIS level-2 cloud-mask data of size $2, 748, 620$)}. { In the first example we considered a small dataset of binomial counts of CBPP among herds of cows.
+We obtained obtained precise predictions and outperformed the LGP computed using a standard R-package.} In the {second} real data analysis section we predict the number of individuals within a household over the US city of Tallahassee Florida, and obtain very precise estimates (in terms of hold-out error).
+The predictions were very accurate even though $18/226 \approx 8\%$ of the hold-out dataset consisted of zero counts, which is known to cause difficulties in an LGP \citep{zeroinflated}. {In the third application, we obtain posterior predicted probabilities that reflected the pattern of data at observed locations, and a binary classifier that has misclassification rates that are comparable to support vector machines.}

 Although there are many settings where the LCM improves both precision and computation, there are settings where it would not be feasible to implement the LCM.
-In particular, we consider one choice of $\psi$ that results in a case where $\mathcal{M}_{p}^{n+p}$, $\mathcal{M}_{r}^{n+r}$, and $\mathcal{M}_{n}^{2n}$ does not guarantee that $\textbf{x}_{i}^{\prime}\bm{\beta} + \bm{\psi}_{i}^{\prime}\bm{\eta}+\xi_{i} \in \mathcal{Y}$ for each $i$; namely $\psi_{1}$, which is the unit log partition function of a gamma data model.
-In this case, the full conditional distributions in (\ref{full_cond}) are \textit{truncated} $\mathrm{CM_{c}}$ distributions.
+In particular, we consider one choice of $\psi$ that results in a case where $\mathcal{M}_{p}^{n+p}$, $\mathcal{M}_{r}^{n+r}$, and $\mathcal{M}_{n}^{2n}$ does not guarantee that $\textbf{x}_{i}^{\prime}\bm{\beta} + \bm{\phi}_{i}^{\prime}\bm{\eta}+\xi_{i} \in \mathcal{Y}$ for each $i$; namely $\psi_{1}$, which is the unit log partition function of a gamma data model.
+In this case, the full conditional distributions are \textit{truncated} $\mathrm{CM_{c}}$ distributions.
 Thus, in this setting the LCM is most easily implemented by doing a Gibbs sampler with component-wise updates due to the truncated support of the natural parameter.
-This is computationally less efficient than simply transforming the gamma data to the log scale and fitting an LGP, which can give precise predictions.
+This is computationally less efficient than simply transforming the gamma data to the log scale and fitting an LGP, which can give precise predictions. {Additionally, we found that the negative binomial LCM to give poorer predictive results than the Poisson LCM.
+Thus, we suggest using the Poisson LCM when analyzing unbounded count values instead of the negative binomial LCM.}